 The Board of Directors (hereinafter referred to as "the Board") has ultimate legal responsibility for governance of the institution.
 The Board is a legislative, not an executive, body with primary responsibility for the determination of policy.
 The Board's primary role is to ensure the financial and legal health of the school and to oversee the hiring, firing, and activities of the Chief Executive Officer (President).
 The Board establishes broad policies which are executed by the President and his/her executive administration.
-While the President is always free to recommend policy, the Board determines policy and carries out its programs and exercises its control through the President.
-The Board's major responsibility is to assist, guide, and evaluate the progress of the institution.
+While the President is always free to recommend policy, the Board's major responsibility is to assist, guide, and evaluate the progress of the institution.
 The Board holds the President accountable for effective administration of the school.
 (See the Organizational Chart for lines of authority in BGU Core Appendices-Appendix 50 and the members of the Board of Directors in Appendix 46).